What is a Robot Assisted Laparoscopic Partial Nephrectomy?

 Possible risks and complications

 Because the robot assisted laparoscopic partial nephrectomy is minimally invasive, the patient should generally experience mild aftereffects.
-Following surgery, patients may feel pain, notice small amounts of blood in their urine, or have urinary leakage.
+Following surgery, patients may feel pain or notice small amounts of blood in their urine.

 As with any surgery, infections may occur.
 If you are experiencing infection related symptoms, such as fever, ongoing pain, tenderness, or burning at the incision site(s), contact our office as soon as possible.
 In addition, notify the surgeon if you experience severe nausea, vomiting, or the inability to urinate (urinary retention).
 Finally, if the patient has on-going or large amounts of blood in their urine, they should also contact our office.

 Several days prior to surgery, the patient will undergo pre-operative testing including imaging, blood work and possible cardiac clearance.
 The surgeon will advise individual patients about the discontinuation of blood-thinning medicines and any dietary restrictions.